-This blog post describes how to use Wazuh to monitor Windows system resources like CPU, RAM, etc. Observing resource usage contributes to the overall security monitoring of endpoints.
+This blog post describes how to use Wazuh to monitor Windows system resources like CPU, RAM, disk, and network traffic.
+Observing resource usage contributes to the overall security monitoring of endpoints.
 This is because anomalies in the performance of system resources can be an indicator of ongoing attacks.

 List of available counters